Kami/node-rproxy/README.md

   the backend before the responses is returned back to the user.
 It can for example strip or inject extra headers in the response.

+Note: Currently response middleware is only limited to modifying the response headers.

 # Requirements

 - Node.js